Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 #### Centered goheis
 [hr_minor]

 At the start of this guide I showed you that the gohei is the strongest if it is centered onto a target.
-Using this knowledge, we can combine gohei centering along with gohei duping for extra damage at the start of an attack.
+Using this knowledge, we can [hl2]combine gohei centering with gohei duping[/hl2] for extra damage at the start of an attack.

-It is quite simple to achieve this: perform your desired gohei duping method outside of the gohei-target distance, then immediately move closer to the enemy.
+It is quite simple to achieve this: [hl2]perform your desired gohei duping method outside of the gohei-target distance, then immediately move closer to the enemy[/hl2].
 Below is an example illustration of where to perform the dupe before moving into the enemy.

 [img=guides/th14-gohei-dupe/distance.png, figtitle=The 160 unit radius gohei-target distance check happens on the gohei spawning location, which is right in Reimu., alt=A game screenshot showing a colored circle around Reimu]

 The reason why this works is because newly spawned goheis spawn from Reimu's center.
-By performing the dupe you are spawning new goheis from Reimu's location.
-By moving Reimu closer to the boss, the newly spawned goheis will be within the gohei-target distance, centering into the enemy.
+By performing the dupe you are spawning new goheis from Reimu's location. [hl2]By moving Reimu closer to the boss, the newly spawned goheis will be within the gohei-target distance[/hl2], centering into the enemy.
 For more information, [a=/#/bugs/th14/gohei-dupe]please read this page[/a].

 #### Duping method: Quadruple tap method
 [hr_minor]

 The following gohei dupe technique is something I commonly use, which I will call the [hl2]Quadruple tap method[/hl2]:
 1. Get into the correct position
-2. Hover your fingers over the Shift and the Z keys
+2. Hover your fingers over the [key=Shift] and the [key=Z] keys
-3. Hold Z and Shift at the same time
+3. Hold [key=Z] and [key=Shift] at the same time
-4. Release Z and Shift at the same time
+4. Release [key=Z] and [key=Shift] at the same time
-5. Hold Z and Shift at the same time, again.
+5. Hold [key=Z] and [key=Shift] at the same time, again.
-6. Release Z and Shift at the same time, again
+6. Release [key=Z] and [key=Shift] at the same time, again
-7. Hold Z and Shift at the same time, once again.
+7. Hold [key=Z] and [key=Shift] at the same time, once again.
-8. Release Z and Shift at the same time, once again.
+8. Release [key=Z] and [key=Shift] at the same time, once again.
-9. Hold Z and Shift at the same time, once more.
+9. Hold [key=Z] and [key=Shift] at the same time, once more.

-Steps 3-9 need to be done within a short time, like 0.33s.
-With this technique you are only able to [hl2]yield 4 goheis at most[/hl2], but don't ever expect to get it.
+Steps 3-9 need to be done within a short time, like [hl2]0.33s[/hl2].
+With this technique you are only able to [hl2]yield 4 goheis at most[/hl2], but don't ever expect to actually get 4 goheis.

-This is personally my most commonly used method if I want to get a triple gohei.
-Though, this quadruple tap method is extremely tiring and I rarely deliberately use this.
-Since this method involves a lot of steps, it means that the average gohei retry time is longer, which may put you at an additional disadvantage.
+This is personally [hl2]my most commonly used method for triple gohei[/hl2].
+Though, this quadruple tap method is [hl2]extremely tiring[/hl2] and I [hl2]rarely deliberately use this method[/hl2].
+Since this method involves a lot of steps, it means that [hl2]the average gohei retry time is longer[/hl2], which may put you at an additional disadvantage.

 ## Personal summary of methods
 [hr_minor]

-note to self: acknowledge flaws (i.e. not following the methodology) that resulted in very varying results.

 This section goes over all four aforementioned gohei duping methods, explaining how I conducted this experiment and what the results are.